 a) Glendale will meet its legal requirements with respect to The Regulatory Reform (Fire Safety) Order, 2005 by conducting a formal Fire Risk Assessment for each Glendale site.

 The assessment will consider a variety of hazards, including:

 b) The Fire Risk Assessment shall indicate a Fire Risk Rating which in turn shall state:

 - Suitable arrangements for fire detection and warning

 - Emergency escape procedures.

 c) The Fire Manual, held at all Glendale sites, shall be the adopted arrangement and incorporates the Fire Safety in Glendale Premises SOP.

 Managers are responsible for making provision for the required safety notices and signs at the contract or site, (including any satellite depots), the work site and on work equipment, and for ensuring they are appropriate to the needs of all staff, visitors and others in the course of the work being undertaken.

-The procedure for the Management of Visitors can be found in the Systems Manual section of the Quality Management System.
-This shall be the adopted arrangement, subject to local review and adoption as a Contract Specific Procedure (see the Quality Management System).
+- The procedure for the Management of Visitors is in the Systems Manual section of the Quality Management System shall be the adopted arrangement, subject to local review and adoption as a Contract Specific Procedure, see that section of the Quality Management System

 The adopted arrangement for the identification, selection, payment, and review of consultants, contractors or subcontractors to work under our direction is to be the Subcontractors SOP, which details the assessment procedures to be followed and the individuals responsible.